Table of Contents

 While many designers were astonished that D. Was traveling coast to coast and taking me along, D. Always knew what need to be done.

-Creating a Strong Partnership
+Create a Strong Partnership

-Creating a strong partnership with vendors, clients and the community is key for successful business development.
+Creating a strong partnership with vendors, clients, and the community is key for successful business development.

-Doing cross marketing with colleagues and vendors can be a great way to save on cost and increase visibility.
+Doing cross-marketing with colleagues and vendors can be a great way to save on cost and increase visibility.

 Partnering with big corporate can be ideal for both sides as large corporates are looking for those authentic advertising methods and not just those big advertisements, reach out, create marketing ideas on how to collaborate.